NEONScience/NEON-Data-Skills/_posts/LIDAR/2014-07-12-1_About-LiDAR-Data-Light-Detection-and-Ranging_Activity1.md

 The distribution of energy that returns to the sensor creates what we call a waveform.
 The amount of energy that returned to the LiDAR sensor is known as "intensity".
 The areas where more photons or more light energy returns to the sensor create peaks in the distribution of energy.
 Theses peaks in the waveform often represent objects on the ground like - a branch, a group of leaves or a building.

 {% include _images_nolink.html url="../../images/Waveform.PNG" description="An example LiDAR waveform.
 Image: National Ecological Observatory Network, Boulder, CO" %}

+## How Scientists Use LiDAR Data ##
+There are many different uses for LiDAR data.

+- LiDAR data classically have been used to derive high resolution elevation data <image: low vs high resolution DEM>
+- LiDAR data have also been used to derive information about vegetation structure including
+	- Canopy Height
+	- Canopy Cover
+	- Leaf Area Index
+	- Vertical Forest Structure
+	- Species identification (in less dense forests with high point density LiDAR)

+{% include _images.html url="http://farm4.staticflickr.com/3883/14718736222_190e498006.jpg" width="500" height="354" description="LiDAR data have historically been used to generate high resolution elevation datasets." %}

+{% include _images.html url="http://farm6.staticflickr.com/5584/14696841986_586d180bee.jpg" width="500" height="354" description="Cross section showing LiDAR data and an example profile of a landscape." %}

 ## Discrete vs. Full Waveform LiDAR ##